BLCM/bl3mods/Aaron0000/Balands/README.md

 VLADOF UNIQUE GUNS
 ------------------
-The Big Succ - No change.
+The Big Succ - No change other than a possible damage adjustment.

 Bone Shredder - Ammo cost set to 1.

 The Leech - Lifesteal set to 6%, taser ammo-regenerate delay set to 5 seconds.

-Cold Shoulder - No change.
+Cold Shoulder - No change other than a possible damage adjustment.

-Septimator - No change.
+Septimator - No change other than a possible damage adjustment.

 VLADOF REGULAR GUNS
 -------------------